maxschlapfer/MacAdminHelpers/EndnoteSandboxAccess/README.md

 ##EndNote Sandbox Access Helper App

-####Due to the possibility to access the right certificates to sign the App, we can not reach the final goal.
+####unsuccessful atempt
 This Objective-C project tried to grant access to the EndNote settings file using the OS to generate a sandbox securebookmarks file for EndNote to work together with Word 2016.
+We weren't successful reaching our goal, but the code may help to implement security-scoped bookmarks in your projects.

+###Background information
-The program was developed by "Schnoddelbotz" (https://github.com/schnoddelbotz) based on input from http://objcolumnist.com/2012/05/21/security-scoped-file-url-bookmarks
+The program was developed by "Schnoddelbotz" (https://github.com/schnoddelbotz) based on the findings from http://objcolumnist.com/2012/05/21/security-scoped-file-url-bookmarks

-But after intense testing we weren't able to reach our goal: We would probably need a valid certificate to sign our App either from Thomson Reuters or Microsoft to successfully write this file.
+But after intense testing we weren't able to reach our goal: We would probably need a valid certificate to sign our app either from Thomson Reuters or Microsoft to successfully write this file.

-More information from Apple about snadboxing apps ans especially about security-scoped bookmarks can be found in this video (starting at 21:30): https://developer.apple.com/videos/play/wwdc2012-700/
+More information from Apple about sandboxing apps and especially about security-scoped bookmarks can be found in this video (starting at 21:30): https://developer.apple.com/videos/play/wwdc2012-700/

+Based on that: This is not working as expected as the sandbox environment checks some signing to prevent other apps to sneek in and place some malicious code, which is actually a good thing, but a show stopper for our idea.

 ### What was the goal of this program?